Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 At least, that's what I used for _this_ webshop.
 My bigger one will be English and international from the start, and my gained experience with these services will be very helpful then.
 {{% /remark %}}

 Additionally, my hyperactive brain had _completely_ overlooked checking possible payment methods.
-With print-on-demand, you get billed for the _cost_ of producing the item first, and then a few days later (or hopefully faster) you hopefully get the total money that the customer paid on your bank account.
+With print-on-demand, you get billed for the _cost_ of producing the item first, and then a few days later (or hopefully faster) you get the total money that the customer paid on your bank account.
 The difference between the two is obviously your _profit_.

-But they delay here, or rather "potential time difference", isn't great.
+But the guaranteed delay here isn't great.
 It means that you need to have funds _in advance_ to pay for orders, which is especially risky if you just happen to have a really good day and get dozens of orders at once.

 I had assumed all these services would support PayPal.
 Most of them did, but not Printify.
 That's another reason why I basically dropped them.